 - Emphasise that innovation does not just happen in the workshops.

-- Experience shows that the 48 hours after a workshop has ended can be a very productive period.
-Make sure ideas that surface during this time are not ignored till the next workshop.
+- The 48 hours after a workshop has ended can be a very productive period.
+Make sure that good ideas that surface during this time are also followed up.

 5. Improving processes

-Analyse which of your processes have the most impact on your customers
+Analyse which of your processes have the biggest impact

 - What could be done more efficiently?